 If you're still uneasy, it may be best to not serve any alcohol until after the ceremony so everyone is thinking clearly.

 What if I have objections to a wedding?

 However, if you believe that your convictions are salient, or widely shared by others, then it's best to politely voice your concerns to the couple (or the half closest to you) in private and well in advance of the ceremony.
 After the discussion, you must trust the couple to make their own decisions and respect their choices.
 "If you’re invited to the ceremony and have an objection, just don’t go," advises Fr.
 Lody.
 "This is a day of celebration and should be seen as such.
 If you have any reason to not celebrate or share in the joy of the day, stay away from the celebration sites."

 "It would need to be an extraordinary circumstance," says Fr.
 Lody.
 "We live in an age where marriages are not happening (mostly) hours after meeting.
 So as much as one may disagree with the wedding, the reasons they have for objecting might not be of any significance other than they just disagree with the wedding."
-If there is a legal basis to your objection, you can notify the proper authorities or discuss with the courthouse that issued the marriage license.
+If there is a legal basis for your objection, you can notify the proper authorities or discuss with the courthouse that issued the marriage license.

 Can You Skip "Speak Now or Forever Hold Your Peace"?

 If you are members of an Anglican or Episcopal church, there’s a chance your marriage ceremony will include the tradition.
 But do you have to?
 Your ability to edit the ceremony script will depend on your congregation, how conservative it is, and how flexible your officiant is.
 Talk to your priest early on about how much input you can have in what phrasing is used.
 If you aren’t comfortable with the options offered, you can find another officiant or seek out another church altogether.